-- 1. Adapt decision making based on publicly shared performance goals and indicators. - 2.
+- Adapt decision making based on publicly shared performance goals and indicators. - 2.
 Increase decision transparency to both internal and external audiences. - 3.
 Expand ways for the Fish and Wildlife Commission to connect with residents. - 4.
-Support the recommendations of employee resource groups and the Department's internal Diversity Advisory Committee, and track workforce diversity, equity, and inclusion measures. - 5.
-Assess the need and identify actions to improve cross-program/region collaboration. - 6.
-Develop measures for strengthening employee satisfaction and adopting best practices for staff retention and advancement. - 7.
-Develop and implement a WDFW sustainability plan which includes actions to minimize our carbon footprint, maximize carbon sequestration, and to achieve more net ecological gain. - 8.
+Support the recommendations of employee resource groups and the Department's internal Diversity Advisory Committee. - 5.
+Track workforce diversity, equity, and inclusion measures. - 6.
+Assess the need and identify actions to improve cross-program/region collaboration. - 7.
+Develop measures for strengthening employee satisfaction and adopting best practices for staff retention and advancement. - 8.
+Develop and implement a WDFW sustainability plan that includes actions to minimize our carbon footprint, maximize carbon sequestration, and achieve more net ecological gain. - 9.
 Develop a culture that supports physical and emotional safety.